I recently came across some of my really old Computer Animation Videos which I think warrant a story.

 I made a demo for Keke Rosberg’s local Formula 1 business for visualising the adverts on cars.
 I showed how I could make a virtual F1 car with virtual stickers as an aid to their presentations.
 Unfortunately they were content to stick with their paper and sticky tape solutions.

-I made a demo to show the Monaco Automobile Club (not at their request) which I thought was brilliant for the time but unfortunately lost a lot in the presentation due to the limits of my PC.
+I made a demo for the Monaco Automobile Club which I thought was brilliant for the time but unfortunately lost a lot in the presentation due to the limits of my PC.
 My idea was for a sequence of Monaco based animations to play on the big screens during down time at the Monaco Grand Prix.
 Unfortunately the Automobile Club were not interested.

 At the time I was also a very active member of the local Monaco Amateur Drama Group.
 In my archives I found the following sequence that I made as the title for a video of one of their performances.